 Although women are eligible to fly all aircraft in the Air Force, there are currently no female fighter pilots however we do have females currently undergoing fast-jet training.
 Women are successfully flying fighter jets in the United States, France, Turkey, Israel and other nations, and Air Force actively encourages women to apply to fly fighter jets in Australia.

 Air Force has implemented several programs to assist women who choose a pilot career.
-Entry to the Graduate Pilot Scheme (GPS) is open to women who are currently undertaking a Bachelor of Aviation (BAv) at selected universities.
+Entry to the Graduate Pilot Scheme (GPS) is open to women who are currently undertaking a Bachelor of Aviation (BAv).
 Once qualified, ADF women pilots are able to access the Flying Females Mentoring Network.

 Men and women are required to undergo the same basic fitness tests to become a pilot; however the standards are different for age and gender.
 For some roles, the requirement can not be adjusted for safety reasons.

 Women are eligible to fly as aircrew on all aircraft or control aircraft in the Air Force.
 As at February 2017 there are 233 female aircrew and aircraft controllers in Air Force, with another 88 females undergoing training to be aircrew or controllers.
 This includes Officer Aviation jobs such as Pilots, Air Combat Officers (Mission Aircrew and Ground Controllers) and Air Traffic Controllers; and Airmen Aircrew such as Airborne Electronic Analysts, Crew Attendants and Loadmasters.

 Air Force’s commitment to improving gender diversity is demonstrated through a comprehensive Gender Diversity Strategy.
 Initiatives include the promotion of mentoring for female members, strategies for improved and expanded flexible working arrangements and support for new parents.